-Although fraud monitoring for Visa Credit/Debit card, rediCard and online transactions through Netlink and MiLink operates 24 hours a day, our Fraud Department will only contact members between the hours of 7am to 10pm (WST).
+Although fraud monitoring for Visa Credit/Debit card, rediCard and online transactions operates 24 hours a day, our Fraud Department will only contact members between the hours of 7am to 10pm (WST).
 For all other monitoring, we will only contact you during business hours Monday to Friday.
 You should be wary of unsolicited calls supposedly from your financial institution.
 Genuine calls from the P&N Fraud Department will be made from telephone number 1300 705 750 for Visa Credit/Debit card and rediCard transactions.

 Calls in relation to other fraud matters will be made from a telephone number with a prefix of 9219 7XXX or our Contact Centre number 13 25 77.

 Should you have concerns about whom you are speaking with, do not provide any banking or personal information and hang up immediately.
 You should then advise our Contact Centre on 13 25 77 and they will be able to confirm if the call you received was from the P&N Fraud Department.

-P&N has strong online encryption in place and uses Secure Socket Layer (SSL) technology.
+P&N has strong online encryption in place and uses Transport Layer Security (TLS) technology.
 This provides a secure connection between your computer and P&N systems.
-You can see that you are connected to a secure site utilising SSL technology by looking for the small padlock icon at the bottom of your web browser.
+You can see that you are connected to a secure site utilising TLS technology by looking for the small padlock icon at the top of your web browser.

-We also use VeriSign Digital Certificates to ensure a secure connection to our Netlink online banking site.
-To check for the Verisign Digital Certificate before logging on to Netlink online banking, right click your mouse, select 'properties' from the list of options, then click on 'certificates'.
-This should verify that you are logging on to P&N Netlink online banking site.
+We also use Digicert Digital Certificates to ensure a secure connection to our online banking site.
+To check for the Digicert Digital Certificate before logging on to online banking, right click your mouse on the padlock to view the certificate.
+This should verify that you are logging on to P&N online banking site.